Alex Cullen (politician): Political career

-Municipal politics, Part I
+Municipal politics, part I

-In 1982, Cullen was elected school board trustee with the Ottawa Board of Education representing the "Western Zone".
+In 1982, Cullen was elected school board trustee with the Ottawa Board of Education representing the Western Zone.
 In 1985, he was re-elected as a school board trustee representing Queensboro and Carleton Wards.
-During this time Cullen was also active in Kiwanis, serving as President of the Westboro Kiwanis Club in 1985-86.
+During this time, he was also active in Kiwanis, serving as president of the Westboro Kiwanis Club in 1985-86.

-In 1988 he ran for Ottawa City Council in the Richmond Ward but lost to incumbent Jacquelin Holzman.
+In 1988, he ran for Ottawa City Council in the Richmond Ward but lost to incumbent Jacquelin Holzman.
 When Holzman vacated the seat to successfully run for mayor in the 1991 election, Cullen, then a community association president in the ward (Glabar Park Community Alliance), ran again and won the seat in a close three-way race.

-As an Ottawa City Councillor he also served jointly on the Council of the Regional Municipality of Ottawa-Carleton.
-In 1994 Cullen was elected as the first Regional Councillor for Bay Ward, when provincial legislation created a directly elected Regional Council.
+As an Ottawa city councillor he also served jointly on the Council of the Regional Municipality of Ottawa-Carleton.
+In 1994 Cullen was elected as the first regional councillor for Bay Ward, when provincial legislation created a directly elected regional council.

-Provincial politics, Part I
+Provincial politics, part I

 In the 1985 provincial election, he ran as a Liberal candidate in the riding of Ottawa West but lost to Ontario Progressive Conservative Party incumbent Reuben Baetz, a cabinet minister, by about 3,000 votes.
 Cullen again sought the Liberal nomination to run in the Ottawa West riding in the 1987 election, but lost to local lawyer Bob Chiarelli.
 In 1996, Cullen supported Dalton McGuinty to lead the Ontario Liberal Party.

-In 1997, Bob Chiarelli resigned from the Legislature to run for Chair of the Ottawa-Carleton Regional Municipality.
+In 1997, Bob Chiarelli resigned from the legislature to run for chair of the Ottawa-Carleton Regional Municipality.
 In the subsequent Ottawa West by-election, Cullen ran for the Liberals and was easily elected as MPP.
-In May 1998, he gained national prominence as the only provincial legislator in the country to vote against the Calgary Declaration, as he opposed any document that didn't recognize the paramountcy of the Charter of Rights.
+In May 1998, he gained national prominence as the only provincial legislator in the country to vote against the Calgary Declaration, as he opposed any document that did not recognize the paramountcy of the Charter of Rights.

 This vote made him unpopular within the Liberal Party.
 In the run-up to the 1999 provincial election, Cullen was challenged for the Liberal nomination in the new riding of Ottawa West—Nepean by Rick Chiarelli, a Nepean city councillor.
 In September 1998, Cullen lost the nomination battle to Chiarelli.
-On October 20, 1998 Cullen was expelled from the Liberal caucus and sat as an independent MPP.
+On October 20, 1998, Cullen was expelled from the Liberal caucus and sat as an independent MPP.
 He joined the New Democratic Party a few weeks later, and subsequently won the NDP nomination in the riding.

-In the 1999 Ontario general election, Cullen ran in the newly configured riding of Ottawa West—Nepean and placed third with 7,701 votes behind second place Chiarelli (16,419 votes).
+In the 1999 Ontario general election, Cullen ran in the newly configured riding of Ottawa West—Nepean, and placed third with 7,701 votes behind second place Chiarelli (16,419 votes).
 Progressive Conservative Garry Guzzo was elected with 22,834 votes.